A solo cycling expedition · 2026 to 2027

 Direct funding for clinical care families can't afford.

-100% of donations route through the Child Mind Institute's restricted aid fund.
-The fund subsidizes counseling and clinical care for children and teenagers whose families don't have the resources to pay for it.
+100% of donations route through the Child Mind Institute's Financial Aid Fund.
+The fund offsets the cost of counseling and clinical care for eligible families at CMI's San Mateo and Midtown Manhattan offices.
 All gifts are tax-deductible through CMI, a registered 501(c)(3) nonprofit.

 1 in 5